Willowusu/profile/README.md

                         type: "Newsletter",
                         period: "weekly"
                       },
- challenge: "I am building a hotel booking service with nodejs" }
+ challenge: ["I am building a hotel booking service with nodejs", "I am learning flutter and plan to build 15-20 projects on the way!"]
+}
 ```